 The Truffle Hog: What is a truffle pig?

-Those lucky enough to know the wonders of eating truffle will testify that this gift from the earth is indeed the ultimate aphrodisiac.
-One might even go so far as to say it is the ultimate food experience… period.
-Hard to believe this indulgence of legendary proportions starts with the truffle hog.
+Those lucky enough to know the wonders of eating truffles will testify that this gift from the earth is the ultimate aphrodisiac.
+One might even go so far as to say it is the ultimate food experience… period, not to mention one of the most expensive ingredients for sale.
+Hard to believe that the discovery of this delicious indulgence starts with the truffle hog, a keen-nosed hunter who searches the ground for these treasures.
+What do I mean?
+Let’s explore the role of pigs in the indulgent world of this luxury ingredient.

-The two main divisions of truffles are black and white truffles, coming historically from Perigord, France, and Alba, Italy, respectively.
-(However, there are truffles that grow wild in other parts of the world, including North America.)
+The two main divisions of truffles are black and white, coming historically from Perigord, France, and Alba, Italy, respectively.
+However, there are truffles that grow wild in other parts of the world, including North America.
+I’ve actually had the opportunity to hunt for truffles in Oregon and the flavor of freshly foraged Oregon truffles was as delicious as anything I’ve tasted in France.

 Truffles are members of the edible fungus order Ascomycetous and are mainly of the Tuber genus.
-This means, as I mentioned, earlier, they are related to mushrooms.
+This means they are related to mushrooms.
 Both are fungi.
 But truffles grow underground and, unlike mushrooms, come in one fairly standard shape.

 So what does a truffle pig do?